 The Birth of Racist Skinheads

-Years later, the far right (National Front) would infiltrate punk rock, appropriate the skinhead aesthetic and create that hateful racist skinhead you’ve seen in movies like American History X, Romper Stomper or Green Room.
+Years later, the far right (National Front) would infiltrate punk rock, appropriate the skinhead aesthetic and create that violent racist skinhead you’ve seen in movies like American History X, Romper Stomper or Green Room.
 What started as a small group of ethnonationalist, anti-immigration skinheads in the UK eventually became a global community of white supremacist and neo-Nazi skinhead gangs.

 This new breed of racist skinhead attacked ethnic minorities, immigrants and made an aggressive effort (which was almost successful) to destroy punk rock.
 The violence they brought to punk rock escalated into near-constant fighting at concerts and in the streets.
 Musical acts were banned, clubs were shut down and areas where punk rock flourished soon became ghost towns.
 This happened in the UK and throughout the US.
-After one too many brawls, there was an obvious need to do something, lest our beloved community be destroyed.

 The Birth of SHARP Skinheads